refactor-ring/monero-site/resources/developer-guides/wallet-rpc.md

   * *txid* - string; Transaction ID of this transfer (same as input TXID).
   * *type* - string; Type of transfer, one of the following: "in", "out", "pending", "failed", "pool"
   * *unlock_time* - unsigned int; Number of blocks until transfer is safely spendable.
-* *transfers* - list; If the list length is > 1 then multiple outputs where received in this transaction, each of which has its own `transfer` JSON object.
+* *transfers* - array of transfer; If the array length is > 1 then multiple outputs where received in this transaction, each of which has its own `transfer` JSON object.

+Example:
 In the example below, a single output was received at 1 address (note how it is duplicated in `transfers`:

 ```